WICG/view-transitions/explainer.md

     image" and "retaining hierarchy" modes will be exposed.
 - `event.transition.setData(data)` - An object that is structured-cloned and
   passed to the next page.
-- `event.transition.ignoreCSSTaggedElements()` - Ignore any use of
-  `page-transition-tag` on this page for this transition.

 Methods on `event.transition` must be called during the dispatch of the `pagehide` event, otherwise an error is thrown.

 Once `pagehide` has dispatched:

-1. If `ignoreCSSTaggedElements` was not called, gather elements offered via `page-transition-tag`.
-1. Add/remove offered elements according to `setElement` calls.
 1. If multiple elements share the same tag, abandon the transition.
 1. A transition happens.